The year 2021 has just started and spring is around the corner. Time to brush up on your Insta-edit skills, so you can take the the gram by storm.

 This one is for if you're willing to go all the way to stand out from the crowd in 2021 with them aero-angles.

 Super 8 is the shit, but damn that stuff is expensive to film and digitise.
-Since starting off any clip with an analog-looking opening shot to it, this app can help you achieve that 1950’s look you want.
+Since it’s not a real skate clip if there is no analog-looking opening shot to it, this app may help you achieve that 1950’s look you want.

 If iMovie doesn’t cut it for you (pun intended), you may want to try Splice.
 Remember first trying to figure out how to do ramped Slow-Mos in a cracked version of After Effects?
 This app got you covered!